 In November 1834, six months before Melbourne was first settled, Edward Henty arrived at Portland Bay on the south coast of what was then known as the Port Phillip District.
 Just two weeks after his arrival, his workman Robert Crowley began to till the soil for Victoria’s first crop of potatoes.
-The plough that was used to begin the first farming venture in Victoria still exists and is in a museum in Portland.
+The plough that was used to begin the first colonial farming venture in Victoria still exists and is in a museum in Portland.

 Although visited by whalers and fisherman, there was no permanent settlement at Portland Bay (now Portland) prior to the arrival of the Henty brothers.
 The Henty family had attempted to settle at Swan River (Western Australia) and in Van Diemen’s Land (Tasmania) but were not able to obtain the land they wanted.
 This first farming venture at Portland was illegal, as the English government restricted settlement to areas within reach of Sydney.
 The Hentys had made several requests in Britain for permission to farm in the Port Phillip District; all were refused.

 The family finally decided to “squat” on the land.
 Edward Henty, then aged 24, arrived in Portland Bay on 19 November 1834 after a rough voyage from Launceston.
 His boat, the Thistle was twice blown back to King Island and many of his livestock were lost during storms.
 The cargo of the Thistle included 2500 bricks, three kegs of nails, a bundle of saws, chain and tools, timber to build houses, as well as cattle, pigs, dogs, turkeys, plants and vines.